integreat-io/integreat/README.md

 When mapping data to the source, the paths are used to reconstruct the data format the source expects.
-Only properties included in the paths will be created, so any additional properties must be set by a map function or the adapter.
+Only properties included in the paths will be created, so any additional properties must be set by a transform function or the adapter.

 **Note:** An open square bracket `[]` is only valid at the end of an endpoint or